“Why can’t we have burgers?”

 It has been a true blessing from God to see how much interest there has been around my pop-up and the food I’m serving.
 I’m humbled by the support I’ve felt from my fellow Mustangs and faculty; and I am thankful for Cal Poly’s Learn by Doing mantra that has spurred me to pursue my passions in a tangible way, even if it is just out of my 50-square-foot kitchen.

-Jimmy Wong is a third-year food science and nutrition major.
+Jimmy Wong is a third-year food science major.
 Follow his culinary explorations at DENCH. on Instagram at @jwongdynasty.